vuejs/test-utils-docs/src/guide/async-suspense.md

 - Vue updates the DOM asynchronously; tests runner execute code synchronously.
 - Use `await nextTick()` to ensure the DOM has updated before the test continues
 - Functions that might update the DOM, like `trigger` and `setValue` return `nextTick`, so you may prepend `await` instead of importing and using `nextTick`.
+- Use `flush-promises` to resolve any unresolved promises from non-Vue dependencies.